 This one-week course is designed to achieve competency in image acquisition, image interpretation, and clinical integration in the following areas: basic cardiology, lung and pleural disease, kidney and bladder, lower extremity veins, and approach to shock, dyspnea, and acute renal failure.

-This year-long course is for second year fellows and provides a small stipend to support a research project.
+This year-long course is for second or third year fellows and provides a small stipend to support a research project.
 Fellows and faculty new to health equity research meet monthly for a 1.5 hour seminar on topics related to health equity research.

 Our Division of General Internal Medicine research faculty are actively working on projects in the areas of global health, health equity, healthcare fragmentation, healthcare delivery, health policy, implementation science, and community engaged research.

 Read more about our individual research faculty and their projects.

 Eligible applicants have MD, DO, DNP, PsyD, PharmD, MBBS, MB ChB, or PhD with a strong commitment to pursuing independent research careers.
 Clinicians must have completed clinical training.
 Applicants with prior research experience or with a Master or PhD in addition to their clinical degree are encouraged to apply; the program can be adapted to provide them with more advanced training.
 U.S. citizens and Permanent Residents only.
 Women and minorities are strongly encouraged to apply.

 Applications will not be reviewed until all application materials have been uploaded to your online application.

 Rolling admission; earlier applications are strongly encouraged.
 Interview process begins in October.